johndef64/GRPM_system/README.md

 ## Updates

 The GRPM Dataset available on Zenodo is a snapshot of [LitVar1](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/LitVar/help.html).
-LitVar1 is now <span style="color: red;">**deprecated**</span> and has been fully replaced by [LitVar2](https://www.ncbi.nlm.nih.gov/research/litvar2/).
+LitVar1 is now <u>**deprecated**</u> and has been fully replaced by [LitVar2](https://www.ncbi.nlm.nih.gov/research/litvar2/).
 Module 1 ([Dataset Builder](https://github.com/johndef64/GRPM_system/blob/main/GRPM_01_dataset_builder.ipynb)) has been updated to retrieve data from LitVar2.
 The subsequent modules in the pipeline remain functional and can be tested using the original version of the GRPM Dataset available on Zenodo.

 ## Installation